ADVRHumanoids/XBotControl/README.md

 # Install

-Supported Operating System: Ubuntu 16.04
+Supported Operating System: **Ubuntu 16.04**

+Since XBotControl comes with built-in ROS support, you should first install and configure ROS kinetic as described here http://wiki.ros.org/kinetic/Installation/Ubuntu

 Download the release version you want to install from https://github.com/ADVRHumanoids/XBotControl/releases